Elmapul/NEET-AI/README.md

 It does nothing!

-Everyone is afraid that in the near future AI and Machines will replace then in their jobs, everyone except the people who are Not in Education, Employment, or Training.
+Everyone is afraid that in the near future AI and machines will replace then in their jobs, everyone except the people who are Not in Education, Employment, or Training.
 Well, not anymore!